 - Read Community String

-publicis common, so we strongly recommend using a different value in addition to restricting access to the SNMP service with firewall rules.
+publicis common, so the best practice is to use a different value in addition to restricting access to the SNMP service with firewall rules.

 - Trap server

-The trap server is the hostname or IP address to which SNMP traps are forwarded.
+The hostname or IP address to which the SNMP daemon will forward SNMP traps.

 - Trap server port

 The port on which the trap server is listening for traps.